arafatanam/Expense_Tracker-Flutter/README.md

 ### Prerequisites

-- Flutter SDK (version 3.0.0 or higher)
+- Flutter SDK (version 3.9.0 or higher) and Dart
-- Dart SDK (version 3.0.0 or higher)
-- An IDE (Android Studio, VS Code, or IntelliJ IDEA)
+- An IDE (Android Studio, Visual Studio Code, or IntelliJ IDEA)
-- An emulator or physical device for testing
+- A device or emulator for mobile testing or a browser for web

 ### Steps